jaygooby/ttfb.sh/README.md

 Uses a dirty `eval` to do the ttfb arithmetic.
 Depends on `bc` and `column` commands.

+# Testing

+If you'd like to submit a [PR](https://github.com/jaygooby/ttfb.sh/pulls), please add a test in the [test suite](https://github.com/jaygooby/ttfb.sh/blob/master/tests/tests.bats).

+To run the tests, call `make` from the project root.
+You'll need to have [bats-core](https://github.com/bats-core/bats-core) installed and in your `$PATH`.

+If you only want to run a test or two, uncomment the `# skip` lines, so they read `skip` and then those tests will be skipped.

 # TODO

   * [x] Show progress when more than one request (`-n 2` etc) option is set